-What unites different disciplines is the concept of speculating about future trends.
+What unites different disciplines is the concept of speculating about the future.
 Thinking about the future and what potential clues can divulge about how it will reveal itself unites people across disciplines and professional purposes.
 It is an area that is not owned by any one discipline.
-This course seeks to introduce the students to the concept of these trends, trendspotting and future thinking.
-Furthermore the course will introduce the students to the tools needed to understand trends and their role in society and how to best foresee and work with them in new business creation and development.
+This course seeks to introduce the students to the concept managing uncertainty by the exploration of these trends, trendspotting and future thinking.
+Furthermore, the course will introduce the students to the tools needed to understand trends and their role in society and how to best foresee and work with them in new business creation and development.

-Each lecture will focus on a different tool in the trendspotter’s toolbox, and be organized around the students insights gathered using the tool and discussions about the applicability of these insights.
-These tools include, but are not limited to: interdisciplinary thinking, scenario planning and uncertainty management.
+Each lecture will focus on a theoretical exposition, together with a practical application of a tool from the future forecasters’ toolbox, and will be organized around the insights gathered by the students.
+These tools include, but are not limited to: interdisciplinary thinking, future thinking, scenario planning, and uncertainty management.

 Teaching and learning activities

-The course will mix and match lectures with debates, discussions and workshops by the students as well as leaders in the field.
+The course will mix and match lectures with debates, discussions and workshops by thought leaders in the field.